Visitors - How to Mountainfest

 To experience Kendal Mountain Festival, all you really need is a pass, our festival programme and a sense of adventure.
 Here is some info to make your trip to Kendal even more enjoyable!

 This stunning area awaits you!
 Whether it's mountains, rivers, lakes, or shopping, dining, culture - whatever floats your boat, wets your whistle or tickles your fancy - we've got the lot!
-See Explore South Lakes for more information.
+See Visit Kendal and Explore South Lakes for more information.

 Kendal is also home to one of Europe's tallest indoor climbing walls, Kendal Climbing Wall so don't forget to bring your climbing shoes!